grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### in the _Gnat_

-* [ ] _Hemi starts assembling his devices,  he explains the plan to Shakes as he does._

-* [ ] _Shakes runs the Gnat on the surface for a bit, trying to draw away the sub with the ram_
+* [X] _Shakes runs the Gnat on the surface for a bit, trying to draw away the sub with the ram_
 	* Hemi hits a strut with a spanner when he wants Shakes to dive.

+* [X] _Hemi explains the plan to Shakes._

-* [ ] _When the Gnat switches to battery, Hemi can hear Percy start running the Prospect at periscope depth, full-engine like they are trying to get away._
+* [X] _When the Gnat switches to battery, Hemi can hear Percy start running the Prospect at 30 meters, full-engine like they are trying to get away._
 	* The Prospect runs at 10 knots or so
 		* Don't forget the batteries are very depleted though!

 * [ ] _The Gnat has to run between them, and release their homemade magnetic mines.
 And hope Hemi got the calculations right._
 	* Hemi has to heft the heavy devices up into the escape trunk.